 Last year, the whole family was able to be here to participate together.

-This year will be our seventh year to walk.
 Every year we raise money to help aid the research into finding a cure for this disease.
 This year’s goal is $500, and my personal goal is $200.
 There are three ways you can personally help us reach our goal.
 First, you can give what you can.
 Whether it’s $5 or $50, please consider giving to this cause and helping to find a cure to this awful disease.
 Second, Share our link below or this blog post with family or friends who might be able to support us this year.
 And finally, you can pray or send happy thoughts.
 While the Alzheimer Walk is a relatively easy one, the journey of this disease is tough.
 Remember us in your daily thoughts and prayers as we battle this disease together as a family.